Can you put a price on internet security? Well yes, you can, but it doesn't have to be a big one.

 If you have a few people in your household though, it's far better value to choose the family plan for $4.99 per month for five people (you can add further family members for an extra dollar per month, too).

-If you're a business customer, then you'll be happy to hear that 1Password has extended its standard trial period from 30 days to 6 months, in light of the current Corona Pandemic.
+If you're a business customer, then you'll be happy to hear that 1Password Teams has a free trial period of 30 days.
 What's more, after this period, Tech.co readers can get an extra 25% discount.

 There's no one-size-fits-all 1Password pricing.
 Instead, the company breaks their services down into five different plans with a different monthly price for each.